‘Siesta Key’ Fans Tell Brandon Gomes To ‘Run’ As Girlfriend Camilla Crushes His Career Dreams In Brutal Scene

-After dissing BG’s work backpack and telling him he needs a professional briefcase, Camilla revealed that her ideal guy will be a man who wears a tie and sits at a desk.
+After dissing BG’s work backpack and telling him he needs a professional briefcase, Camilla revealed that her ideal guy is a man who wears a tie and sits at a desk.

-“That’s what anyone wants,” Camilla said.
+“That’s what anyone wants,” she said.
 “That’s the man that I want to be with.”

 When BG realized that meant Camilla wasn’t down with his future goal of being a musician, she confirmed that she doesn’t think music was a suitable career for him.

-“Music, you’re great at it and whatnot, but like, this is a real job,” she said.
+“Music, you’re great at it and whatnot, but like, it’s not a real job,” she said.

 BG then said he planned to work to invest in his music career and buy a Tesla, but Camilla told him his plans were “unrealistic.”
 She then told BG he should be thinking about saving money for them to move in together, which caused him to tell her she needs to “slow it down.”